Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Moira recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Moira has recorded approximately 19 residential properties granted approval annually over the past five financial years, totalling 95 homes.
-In FY-26 so far, seven approvals have been recorded.
-The average number of new residents per year per dwelling constructed between FY-21 and FY-25 was 1.4, indicating a balanced supply and demand creating stable market conditions.
-This has eased to 0.3 people per dwelling over the past two financial years, reflecting better supply availability.
-Development projects averaged $561,000 in construction value, demonstrating a focus on premium properties.
+Moira recorded approximately 19 residential properties granted approval annually over the past five financial years, totalling 95 homes.
+In FY26 so far, nine approvals have been recorded.
+The average new residents per year per dwelling constructed between FY21 and FY25 was 1.4 people, indicating balanced supply and demand with stable market conditions.
+However, this figure has eased to 0.3 people per dwelling over the past two financial years, reflecting better supply availability.
+Development projects averaged $561,000 in construction value, suggesting a focus on premium segment properties.

-There have been $2.7 million in commercial approvals this financial year, indicating limited commercial development focus compared to residential activity.
-Moira shows approximately 75% of the construction activity per person compared to the rest of Victoria and places among the 75th percentile nationally for areas assessed.
-Recent development has comprised entirely standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+Commercial approvals totalled $2.7 million in FY26, indicating limited commercial development focus.
+Compared to Rest of Vic., Moira shows approximately 75% of the construction activity per person and ranks among the 75th percentile nationally.
+Recent development has been entirely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

 The location has approximately 160 people per dwelling approval, indicating a low density market.
-Population forecasts indicate Moira will gain 1,057 residents through to 2041 based on the latest AreaSearch quarterly estimate.
+Population forecasts indicate Moira will gain 959 residents by 2041 (latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development